lizaodawn/IMMARKUS-wiki-clone/04-Designing-a-Data-Model.md

 3. You can enter a name for the relationship and specify whether it is directional, where the source and target roles are distinct.

     ![Fig 9](update-images/04_designing-a-data-model_fig9.png)
-    **Figure 9.** Defining the Relationship Name, Direction and Description
+    **Figure 9.** Defining the Relationship Name, Direction, and Description

 4. You can restrict the relationship to specific source and target entity classes.